UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 neighbors, $K$.
 Since cross-validation helps us evaluate the accuracy of our classifier, we can use cross-validation to calculate an accuracy for each value of $K$ in a reasonable range, and then pick the value of $K$ that gives us the best accuracy.
-The `scikit-learn` package collection provides 2 build-in methods for tuning parameters.
+The `scikit-learn` package collection provides two built-in methods for tuning parameters.
 Each parameter in the model can be adjusted rather than given a specific value.
 We can define a set of values for each hyperparameters and find the best parameters in this set.

 - Exhaustive grid search
     - [`sklearn.model_selection.GridSearchCV`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)